bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 # Protocol

-This protocol allows a piece of software to request delegated authorization to an API, protected by an authorization server usually on behalf of a resource owner.
-The user operating the software may interact with the authorization server to authenticate, provide consent, and authorize the request.
+This protocol allows a piece of software, the resource client, to request delegated authorization to resource servers and direct information.
+This delegation is facilitated by an authorization server usually on behalf of a resource owner.
+The requesting party operating the software may interact with the authorization server to authenticate, provide consent, and authorize the request.